developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/api/device/index.md

 ## Overview
-The Device API provides access to some device-level functionality such as suspend, calibrate, powerOff, wake, reboot etc. and available only on Zebra devices.
+The Device API provides access to some device-level functionality such as suspend, calibrate, powerOff, wake, reboot etc. Available only on Zebra devices.

 ## Enabling the API
 There are two methods of enabling the Device API: